Croup in Children

 Doesn't get better within a week

-Has a fever that goes down but he or she still ?acts sick?
+Has a fever that goes down but they still “act sick”

 Has a seizure